scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 	 - Time - number of nodes with g <= cost of optimal solution
 	 - Space - number of nodes with g <= cost of optimal solution
 		 - Space and time can be exponential because large subtrees with inexpensive steps may be explored before useful paths with costly steps
-		 - Equivalent to breadth-first if step costs all equal, otherwise, there is a complexity related to cost of optimal solution
 		 - Djikstra's is a uniform cost search, but minimum cost to all nodes are computed
 	 - Optimal - yes - nodes are expanded in increasing order of total path cost
 ### Bidirectional Search